Banner photo is of the T. A. Lytle factory on Sterling Road in 1912. From the City of Toronto Archives.

 So it’s hardly surprising that one day, in early April of 1911, after his usual workday at the Sterling Road factory he suddenly died.
 He was just 66 years old.

 Following his death, the company continued on under his sons’ leadership but appears to have closed down sometime in the mid to late 1920s.
 The factory then became home to Scythes Inc – a flag and banner maker which has been rebranded as Flying Colour Internationals, but which used to manufacture canvas and cloths.

 Ages ago, at the beginning of this post, I mentioned that the T. A. Lytle factory is the most searched for site I’ve written about – and I think I know the reasons for this.
 For one thing, it is absolutely covered in ghost signs for the Lytle and Scythes brands.
 Secondly, a foot and bike path was built a few years ago which runs past the site, providing a great view of the old signage.
 Third, there is the mystery of one of these signs reading “Fountacanvas.”
 More than any other, it’s this word which seems to fire people’s interest.

 Well, thanks to a comment on my first Lytle post, I found out that a wonderful company called Muralform was enlisted to restore the fading ads and a palimpsest – one portion of which was Lytle’s ad for fountain supplies and the other Scythes’ for canvas – which is how “Fountacanvas” came to be.

 Here’s a look at some of the century old Lytle signs – pre-restoration:

 As I mentioned earlier, I originally took these photos years ago when I feared for the building.
 Growing up just a few blocks away, it was like a long-time neighbour who’d always been a part of my world, and I worried I’d come home one day to find it no more.
-Happily, now I find I needn’t have worried – it’s not only being well looked after, it’s long history has been embraced and celebrated.
+Happily, I now find I needn’t have worried – it’s not only being well looked after, it’s long history has been embraced and celebrated.